 4) The 13th Stepper

 Even people outside of recovery are familiar with this term for smarmy men and women with a lot of time under their belts that prey on a newcomer’s vulnerability.
+Many might have even seen the 13th step documentary.
 Under the guise of “support,” these people strike up a relationship solely for the purpose of having sex.
 They are not your friends, nor are they following the principles of recovery.
 If you still need another reason to judge them, keep in mind that the arbitrary “no relationships for the first year” rule was surely instigated because of them.
 Really, you can’t work on your issues if you’re busy trying to not come off as undamaged goods to that hottie with a lot of time that keeps inviting you out for coffee after the meeting.
 So if that cool old timer is coming onto you after you’ve just introduced yourself as a newcomer, tell that predator to keep it in their pants.
 Not to state the obvious but having sex with someone with double digit sobriety will not keep you clean.